pyfar/gallery/docs/contribute/packages/style_design.rst

 Errors should be raised if

-* audio objects do not have the correct type (e.g. a TimeData instance is passed but a Signal instance is required).
+* objects do not have the correct type (e.g. a TimeData instance is passed but a Signal instance is required).
 * string input that specifies a function option has an invalid value (e.g. 'linea' was passed but 'linear' was required).
 * invalid parameter combinations are used.

 Warnings should be raised if

 * results might be wrong or unexpected.
-* possibly invalid parameter combinations are used.
 * features are deprecated.